tc-playground/linux-playground/08-distributions/03-debian-base/01-package-managers.md

 1. `.deb` is the basic unit of packaging in Debian based systems.

-2. There are several ways to manage packages on a debian based system.
+2. There are several ways to manage packages on a Debian based system.

     1. `dpkg` - The core package management program.
 Can install `.deb` archives directly.

-    2. `Advanced Package Tool (APT)` - The primary tool for managing debian based systems.
+    2. `Advanced Package Tool (APT)` - The primary tool for managing Debian based systems.

         > __Legacy__ commands also exist with slightly different names: `apt-get`, `apt-cache`, etc.